aurelia/templating/doc/article/en-US/templating-custom-attributes.md

 Custom attributes may work by simply being added to a DOM element, or they may require that a value be set for the attribute.
 The value may be a simple value, or a complex set of options.
 These options may or may not be known when a custom attribute is developed.
 Aurelia provides simple APIs to create custom attributes of all of these types, while the Aurelia templating engine provides strong databinding capabilities for custom attributes.

 Many custom elements will work directly on the DOM element they are attached to.
 It is not necessary to search the DOM for the element a custom attribute is attached to.
-This is accomplished simply by requesting the element be injected in to attribute by Aurelia's Dependency Injection provider.
+This is accomplished simply by requesting the element be injected into the attribute by Aurelia's Dependency Injection system.
 Simply request for an object of type `Element` to be injected in to your attribute.
 Aurelia will ensure you are provided with the DOM element the attribute has been attached to.

 ## [Simple Custom Attribute](aurelia-doc://section/2/version/1.0.0)